szzhu-hkclr/mecheye_halcon_samples/hand_eye_calibration/README.md

    - If **SUCCESS** is displayed, then the hand-eye calibration has succeeded.
 In the folder where the sample program is stored, you can find the **ExtrinsicParameters** TXT file that contains the extrinsic parameters and the a point cloud file whose coordinates have been transformed.
    - If an error is displayed, please troubleshoot according to the [displayed error code](#extrinerrcode), and then determine the calibration poses again.

+   > Note: The translational component of the extrinsic parameters is in m, and the rotational component is described using quaternions.

 ## Supported Euler Angle Conventions